 The Connemara National Park

 Much of the present Park lands formed part of the Kylemore Abbey Estate and the Letterfrack Industrial School, the remainder having been owned by private individuals.
 The southern part of the Park was at one time owned by Richard (Humanity Dick) Martin who helped to form the Society for the Prevention of Cruelty to Animals during the early 19th century.
 The Park lands are now wholly owned by the State and managed solely for National Park purposes.
 The Visitor Centre and main access for Connemara National Park is located near the village of Letterfrack along the N59.
-Entry to the park and visitor centre is free of charge.
-There is no charge for parking.
-Our Connemara Hotel offers the perfect location to explore the local sites.
+Entry to the park and visitor centre is free of charge and there is no charge for parking.
+Our Hotel offers the perfect location to explore the local sites.